ZhenyingZhu/StudyNotes/SystemDesign.md

    2. indexer: get notified by watcher.
 Use Chunker to identify modified chunks.
 Update local metadata database.
 Inform synchronizer.
    3. watcher: reg to OS change notifications. notify indexer about file/folder actions.
    4. internal metadata DB: stores: file name, file size, chunk sizes, chunk # and location, cryptographic hash of each chunk
    5. Synchronizer: upload/download only changed chunks in parallel.
+Queries sync service about newly added files from other devices.
+Get all the chunks, then copy the local file and switch in atomic fashion.
+Op1: Periodically polling the sync services, Op2: use Http Long pool, Op3: use Web Socket.
-2. gateway service
+2. gateway service:
 3. synchronization service
 4. File/Folder metadata
 5. User & Devices